Patrick Tjungurrayi: Work with Purple House

 Between 2007 and 2010 Tjungurrayi's kidneys started to fail and this encouraged him to once again advocate for his people and stand against the inadequate health services Central Australia and the Western Desert more specifically.
 This wasn't new to Tjungurrayi who had already contributed paintings to the Art Gallery of New South Wales auction in 2000 that gave Purple House its start and enabled people to receive dialysis 'on Country' (their traditional homelands/communities).
-He was the lead artist in the creation of the "Kiwirrkurra Men's Painting" which sold for $340,000.
+He was the lead artist in the creation of the "Kiwirrkurra Men's Painting" which was bought by Kerry Stokes at the auction for $340,000.

 Despite all of Purple House's work Tjungurrayi was still unable to receive dialysis in Kiwirrkurra as Purple House was, at that time, not allowed to operate in Western Australia, and, although saddened by this he thought he would, at the very least be able to receive treatment in Kintore or Alice Springs.
 Instead he was told that due to high demand people not from the Northern Territory would have to travel elsewhere and he was asked to go to, and because of the intensity of treatment, essentially move to Kalgoorlie or Perth.
 Tjungurrayi refused and said he would "rather die on his own Country then be sick on somebody else's".

 Tjungurrayi grew up travelling the desert country that his ancestors had walked for thousands of years and he could not respect the artificial borders that were now defining his life.

 Tjungurrayi fought for his right to receive treatment more local and spoke to many people, including government agencies and he was finally able to receive treatment in Alice Springs and now, with his help, Purple House (who were previously not allowed to operate in Western Australia) have established a two chair dialysis unit at Kiwirrkurra in 2014.

-It is Tjungurrayi's aim to raise public and political awareness about the renal health crisis facing Aboriginal people.
+It was Tjungurrayi's aim to raise public and political awareness about the renal health crisis facing Aboriginal people.

 Tjungarrayi's art work is now also featured on the side of the "Purple House Truck".

+In December 2017 Tjungurrayi had a heart attack at home and subsequently died in a hospital in Alice Springs.